mk-fg/convergence/README.md

          (still unresolved at the moment of writing).

    - Can be configured from YAML file, including python logging module configuration.

+   - Pass IP address to verifiers along with hostname, if provided (see corresponding send feature in client for rationale).

+   - Batch same-target requests arriving at the same time (lot of static content from subdomain, for instance), returning same response to all of them, instead of running a separate check (and e.g. connection) for each one of them.

    - TODO: [CrossBear](https://pki.net.in.tum.de/) verifier via dns-txt they provide.